michaeljohns2/CommunityTable/Project Setup Notes.md

 E.g. usage: `ConfigManager.getInstance().getSetting(ConfigManager.MONGO_SERVER_KEY);` or `ConfigManager.getInstance().getSettingAsInt(ConfigManager.DB_PORT_KEY);`

 ## Messages.properties
 Similar to Server above, messages are pulled from `Messages.properties`, with support from `MessageManager`.
 Unlike `ConfigManager`, there are no overrides.

+## Testing
+When running tests, an existing `target/tomcat` folder may need to be deleted to avoid conflicts with the mock/fake mongo (fongo) and tomcat testing.
+BDD / A-TDD Tests are handled by Cucumber (plugin for IntelliJ used).
+Unit Tests are with JUnit.

+## Deployment
+* We are implementing CI/CD so that a check-in to master triggers Jenkins to redeploy on our AWS incubation site.
+ * Contact team members for instructions on accessing our AWS incubation resources.
+ * Currently, the WAR file that IntelliJ generates may not run on AWS instance (due to java 8 issues).
+However, you can build the WAR running command line "mvn clean install", which does work on AWS.